Diabetes mellitus, more commonly referred to as just diabetes, is a disease that is increasing in prevalence.

 “Hypo” means low, and “glycemia” refers to blood sugar.
 On the other hand, “hyper” means high, so hyperglycemia is the opposite of hypoglycemia.

 Hypoglycemia occurs when blood glucose level falls below 70 mg/dL.
 When blood sugar is low, it causes harmful and disruptive symptoms.
-Prolonged periods of severe hypoglycemia can cause insulin shock.
-Insulin shock can be life-threatening and lead to coma and death if it’s not treated promptly.
+Prolonged periods of severe hypoglycemia can cause hypoglycemic shock.
+Hypoglycemic shock can be life-threatening and lead to coma and death if it’s not treated promptly.

 There are different levels of hypoglycemia, which correlate with the severity of the hypo.